Tuấn Andrew Nguyễn, When Water Embraces Empty Space (video still), 2024. Courtesy of the artist.

 The panel draws on the project by American-Vietnamese artist Tuấn Andrew Nguyễn in collaboration with Stanley Inum, a descendant of the Luf boat builders in Papua New Guinea.
 They visited the Humboldt Forum in Berlin to reconnect for the first time with the Luf Boat, a vessel taken from Luf Island in 1903.
 The discussion will examine recent initiatives by Pacific creatives and museum professionals and the role of art in building connections between communities and their heritage as a significant step toward knowledge restitution.

-This event is part of the public programme for the exhibition When Water Embraces Empty Space by Tuấn Andrew Nguyễn at The Showroom (24 January - 5 April 2025).
+This hybrid event is part of the public programme for the exhibition When Water Embraces Empty Space by Tuấn Andrew Nguyễn at The Showroom (24 January - 5 April 2025).

 Panelists